jedisom/dqn_bananas/README.md

 1. Open a command prompt/terminal and type `jupyter notebook`.
 If that doesn't work, return to step 3 of "Getting Started" above to successfully install jupyter notebook.
 2. Navigate to the dqn_bananas project folder you cloned from GitHub
 3. Open the `Navigation.ipynb` notebook
+4. Change the kernel to match the drlnd environment by using the drop-down Kernel menu.
-4. Read instructions in the notebook and execute each line of code by pressing `SHIFT + ENTER`
+5. Read instructions in the notebook and execute each line of code by pressing `SHIFT + ENTER`